Undergraduate Opportunities

 Williams Summer Undergraduate Fellowships

 Williams offers many opportunities for students to continue their intellectual pursuits during the summer months.
 Sophomores and juniors are eligible to apply for summer research and travel fellowships.
 First-years, sophomores, and juniors are eligible to apply for grants that support intensive language study abroad.
 Interested applicants should attend information sessions offered each fall and during Winter Study.
-Applications are due early each spring semester for summer funding.
+Summer Fellowships applications are due on February 15.

-The Roche Student Research Program offer selected students the opportunity to demonstrate initiative in pursuing an area of research driven by their own intellectually curiosity.
+The Roche & Gomez Research Fellowship offer selected students the opportunity to demonstrate initiative in pursuing an area of research driven by their own intellectually curiosity.
 It supports research or creative endeavors that complement a student’s academic course of study.
 It is expected that the project will contribute to significant academic achievement.
 Preference will be given to rising seniors for whom a proposed summer research project will catalyze a full-year honors thesis.
 First-years, sophomores, and juniors are eligible.

 The Lawrence Fellowship